Chester County Paternity Attorneys

 Becoming a father is a wonderful if intimidating prospect for many men, but it is not always clear-cut.
 Some children are born under confusing circumstances where the identity of the father is not immediately established by the law, especially if the parents were not married.
 This can make it difficult for mothers to receive child support payments to help raise their children, and it can lead to the wrong father having to fulfill a role he is not responsible for.

 If you need assistance establishing or contesting paternity, the Law Offices of Sheryl R. Rentz, P.C., can provide the legal guidance you need.
 Our Chester County paternity lawyer has more than 25 years of experience representing clients in a wide range of family law matters, including paternity suits, and can explain your options under the law.
-Call our office toll-free at (866) 290-9292 to schedule a free case evaluation.
+Call our office at (610) 645-0100 to schedule a free case evaluation.

 When Is Paternity Up for Debate?

 Generally, when a married couple has a child, the State of Pennsylvania will automatically assign paternity to the husband if he signs the child’s birth certificate.
 In contrast, when a child is born to an unmarried mother, paternity can be up for debate.
 While the mother may know who the father is, this will need to be clearly established in court so that the father can fulfill his paternal role and take part in the child’s life.

 But even for married couples, the matter could be contested.
 For example, if the child was born due to infidelity, during an open relationship, or while the couple was on a break, then the father may have reason to contest his paternal role.